Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 The faculty encourage you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).

+### Use of Artificial Intelligence Tools

+The course instructors recognize that use of artificial intelligence (AI) tools such as Github Copilot, GPT, and Claude has emerged as a professional skill set in the knowledge and practices our coursework covers.
+Department faculty maintain a permissive attitude toward these tools by recognizing that you can and will use them.
+We do so considering the following position:

+> As a skill, using and correctly applying the results derived from AI tools is
+> both context-based and discretion-worthy: these tools do not always provide
+> correct or workable answers.
+Industry veterans and expert users run into many
+> situations in which the responses these algorithms provide are plainly
+> incorrect or unfit.
+In the context of department coursework, accepting an
+> AI-generated answer wholesale or as a small part of an assignment may lead to
+> less-than-satisfactory results in the context of both learning and deliverable
+> quality.

+> As a learner, your time at Allegheny is meant to impart the knowledge that
+> enables you to judge the fitness of a given approach, regardless of its
+> origin.
+In the same way that CIS students employ compilers, integrated
+> development environments, and refactoring tools, the use of an AI tool is not
+> a substitute for developing the fundamental skills that develop this
+> awareness.
+Importantly, research demonstrates that relying on generated
+> responses reduces a learner’s ability to durably learn these lessons and
+> skills, suggesting that you should cautiously embrace the use of AI when you
+> complete CIS coursework<sup>†</sup>.

+Be prepared to support their use in ways including but not limited to:

+* citing instances where code has been generated and clearly defining the tools that generated them
+* providing descriptive commentary (including prompts) around generated code either in in-line comments or assignment documentation
+* considering improvements to the generated code, documenting specifics about your modifications and reasoning behind them
+* revising the generated code or documentation so as to ensure that it is more suitable for the purposes of your assignment

+Faculty do not intend these requirements as a “gotcha”; we assume the best of your effort.
+These guidelines follow industry best practices and prepare you for integrating current and future generations of these AI technologies into your set of computational skills.

+<sup>†</sup> Binglin Chen, Colleen M. Lewis, Matthew West, and Craig Zilles.
+2024.
+Plagiarism in the Age of Generative AI:
+Cheating Method Change and Learning Loss in an Intro to CS Course.
+In _Proceedings of the Eleventh ACM Conference on Learning @ Scale (L@S '24)_.
+Association for Computing Machinery, New York, NY, USA, 75–85. https://doi.org/10.1145/3657604.36620

 ### Seeking Assistance